Bachelor of Fine Arts

 Our open studio curriculum is built on the belief that ideas, not requirements, drive your practice and coursework.
 The path you create is yours—and it’s how you’ll build your skills, discover new tools, and refine your vision.
 It’s a unique and customized approach that prepares students for a range of different art careers.

 Discover how engagement with the liberal arts and sciences can impact your art—and your worldview.
-Our BFA program lets you combine intensive studio training with the immersive liberal arts curriculum of a major research university.
-Throughout your time here, you can curate and deepen your studies by making the most of courses, faculty, and resources from across our SMFA and Medford/Somerville campuses.
+Our BFA program lets you combine intensive studio training with the immersive curriculum and resources of a major research university.
+Throughout your time here, you'll make the most of courses, faculty, networks, and facilities across our SMFA and Medford/Somerville campuses.

 Review boards are an important part of the curriculum at SMFA—they drive students to think critically about their art and the ideas behind it.
 At each board, you’ll present a semester’s worth of work to a group of faculty and undergraduate student peers.
 You’ll receive valuable feedback on the work itself, and its underlying concepts and questions.
 It’s an intense but highly rewarding process that helps you better articulate and refine your artistic vision and direction.